SciML/sciml.ai/_posts/2018-1-24-Parameters.md

 and fix our syntax issues as well.
 In our next release we will finally be applying these breaking changes.

-#### These changes will be live by January 26th, 2018 as part of DifferentialEquations.jl v4.0.0
+#### We hope these changes will be live by January 29th, 2018 as DifferentialEquations.jl v4.0.0

 To see what version you have, use `Pkg.status("DifferentialEquations")`.
 To stay on the previous version, use `Pkg.pin("DifferentialEquations",v"3.1.0")`.